Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2021 Update]

 2. Initial Startup

 Before a video player can begin playback, it downloads a manifest file that describes the video chunks and bitrates available.
-This manifest file— .m3u8 playlist for HLS and media presentation description (MPD) for DASH—contains the information that makes up a streaming profile, which we’ll cover later on.
+This manifest file— the .m3u8 playlist for HLS and media presentation description (MPD) for DASH—contains the information that makes up a streaming profile, which we’ll cover later on.

 The video player can simply use the manifest as a guide to request the video assets that are most suitable for the user’s device and connection.
 Then, it begins playback immediately when there’s enough media content available in the local buffer.